-or nerenal, Em omment i rocedares Eligibility Criteria Home of the Innocents operates licensed residential facilities for abandoned, abused, neglected, and homeless children.
+Eligibility Criteria Home of the Innocents operates licensed residential facilities for abandoned, abused, neglected, and homeless children.
 The on-site school program provides educational services to students who reside at the emergency shelter and the residential program.
 Specific Characteristics: Students who are unable to attend a regular classroom in school due to a variety of reasons, including behavior/emotional issues and/or severe medical disabilities.
 School Program: The Weinberg Academy enables children and youth admitted to the emergency shelter from outside Jefferson County to attend school immediately.
 Students are evaluated and given appropriate school assignments relative to the Kentucky Core Academic Standards.
 The length of stay may vary from one day to several weeks.
 As a result, it is the goal of the educational program to keep these students engaged in meaningful academic activities until they return to their home school, are referred to another placement, or are enrolled in a JCPS school.
 Special-needs students located in the Pediatric Convalescent Care Unit are given learning opportunities in our on-site Discovery classrooms.

 These medically fragile students attend school daily, where their medical, physical, and educational needs can be met.
-Type Student Assignment (Voluntary or Involuntary Involuntary) Process for entering students into the program Students are referred by Child Protective Services, the Department for Community Based Services, the Children's Review Program, the Department of Juvenile Justice, Impact Plus, or Home to Home.
+Type Student Assignment (Voluntary or Involuntary) Involuntary Process for entering students into the program Students are referred by Child Protective Services, the Department for Community Based Services, the Children's Review Program, the Department of Juvenile Justice, Impact Plus, or Home to Home.
+For a student with a disability, the Admission and Release Committee may consider any circumstances on a case-by-case basis when determining whether to order a change in placement for a child with a disability who violates a code of student conduct.
+The Admission and Release Committee must convene and determine if the behavior was a manifestation of the child's disability and follow JCPS ECE procedures.
 Guardian/Student Self-Referral Procedure Not applicable.
 Students are referred by Child Protective Services, the Department for Community Based Services, the Children's Review Program, the Department of Juvenile Justice, Impact Plus, or Home to Home.
-Enrollment Cycle (Open Entry, Term Entry, or Open entry.
-Students may be enrolled at any time during the school Other Entry) year. ·· ·
+Enrollment Cycle (Open Entry, Term Entry, or Other Entry) Open entry.
+Students may be enrolled at any time during the school year.

-Assessment Tool Used for Exit MAP assessment Common formative assessments Teacher-developed assessments Exit Criteria Students are most likely to exit the program due to treatment and custody needs for each student.
+Assessment Tool Used for Exit Treatment team decision MAP assessment Common formative assessments Teacher-developed assessments Exit Criteria Students are most likely to exit the program due to treatment and custody needs for each student.
 Graduation would be the only reason to exit due to academic performance.
 A student may transition to another school based on a decline in behavioral incidents and increase positive behavior.
 The behavior team (associate principal, counselor, mental health practitioner, and treatment partner) help decide whether the student is able to be removed from behavioral supports.
-Transition Strategies to Prepare Student for Exit When a student transitions out to public school, not including the residential program, the school staff attempts to help provide feedback and supports for them when the student enrolls in their new school.
+For a student with a disability, the Admission and Release Committee may consider any circumstances on a case-by-case basis when determining whether to order a change in placement for a child with a disability who violates a code of student conduct.
+The Admission and Release Committee must convene and determine if the behavior was a manifestation of the child's disability and follow JCPS ECE procedures.
+Transition Strategies to Prepare Student for E wit When a student transitions out to public school, not including the residential program, the school staff attempts to help provide feedback and supports for them when the student enrolls in their new school.